ZacharyGeurts/AMOURANTHRTX/README.md

 What makes AMOURANTHRTX different?
 We unlock the RTX.
 Compute, Path tracing.
 Securely.
 No interference with what you want to show.
-A nerd Mario Paint that lets us make Mario Paint for the less nerdy.
+A nerd Mario Paint that lets us make Mario Paint or Minecraft or whatever, for the less nerdy.
 RAW video card power per watt with no overhead.
 The FPS truly screams.
 (270,000+ FPS on 4070ti)

 I want 31 ray bounces and 7 layers of skin with light bouncing between them and an undersuface, on a stadium full of people.
+Why?
+Because the card I purchased can do 31 bounces...duh.

 The CPU is truly unbound.
 More AI availability for Thomas the Tank Engine Models.
 Welcome to RTX, just make it in a compute shader instead.
 The CPU is yours and we are all of RTX on a plate o7.